Sanjeev232/digital-clock/README.md

 # Final verdict

-Verdica yet to add as soon as i found a solid reason for it i will add here
+Verdica yet to add as soon as i found a solid reason for react updation (Virtual DOM) is better than directly updating the DOM i will add here.